cypress-io/cypress-documentation/CONTRIBUTING.md

 ### Writing the Changelog

-When adding to the Changelog, be sure to follow the category structure defined below (in this order).
+When adding to the Changelog, create a new file in `source/_changelogs` named as the version number.
+Be sure to follow the category structure defined below (in this order).
 Each bullet point in the list should *always* be associated to an issue on the [`cypress`](https://github.com/cypress-io/cypress) repo and link to that issue (except for Documentation changes).

 #### Categories